About

 The Founder

-It started with Ben.
+It started with one student

 The Euler Connection

-Math runs in the family.
+Math runs in the family

 Parker's mother's maiden name is Euler.
-She is a descendant of Leonhard Euler, the 18th century Swiss mathematician who shaped how modern math is taught.
+She is said to be a descendant of Leonhard Euler, the 18th century Swiss mathematician who shaped how modern math is taught.
 Function notation, the symbol for pi as we use it today, the foundations of graph theory, much of the visual language of math.
 Euler's fingerprints are on the textbooks every algebra student opens.

 Euler also went blind in the second half of his life.
 He kept working.
 Some of his most important contributions came after he lost his sight, produced through touch, memory, and mental clarity alone.
 He did not need to see the math to understand it.